 Your doctor will check your:

-The specialists at Painmd, may perform or order specific tests to help diagnose diabetic neuropathy along with the physical exam, such as:
+The specialists at Padda Institute, may perform or order specific tests to help diagnose diabetic neuropathy along with the physical exam, such as:

 It is possible to prevent further nerve damage by controlling your blood sugar.
 Unfortunately, it won’t reverse the damage or relieve the pain caused by diabetic nerve damage.
 It may be necessary to receive a specific diabetic nerve pain treatment.